-Plessy was told to buy a ticket for a railroad and purposely sit in the white section of the car.
-Plessy was 1/8 black, which at the time, was seen as fully being black.
-Plessy, who could “pass” for white, actually told the conductor that he was 7/8 white.
-Upon hearing this, the conductor asked Plessy to move to the black section.
+Plessy was told to buy a railroad ticket and sit in the white section of the car.
+The conductor asked Plessy, who was of mixed ancestry, to move to the Black section.
 When he refused, a private investigator hired by the Committee arrested Plessy to ensure that he would be charged with violating Louisiana’s Separate Car Act rather than some other unrelated violation.

 When Plessy’s case was first taken to court, Judge John Howard Ferguson of the Louisiana Supreme Court ruled against Plessy in 1892.
-The Committee, who had planned on this occurrence, brought the case next in front of the Supreme Court.
+The Committee, which had planned on this occurrence, appealed and brought the case in front of the Supreme Court next.
 Unfortunately, in the interim, the Supreme Court’s makeup had changed, and the judges were much more segregationist than when the plan was hatched.
-Regardless, the Committee decided to pursue the Supreme Court ruling–which ended in the 1896 ruling that “separate but equal” institutions did not violate the Fourteenth Amendment.
+Regardless, the Committee decided to pursue the Supreme Court ruling—which ended in the 1896 ruling that “separate but equal” institutions did not violate the Fourteenth Amendment.

-The decision was a wet bandaid on the larger issue of racism that was extremely prevalent after the Civil War.
-Black facilities that were supposedly the “same quality” as white facilities were often times kept in poorer condition and were frequently difficult or even impossible to access.
-This would also trickle into black schools in the country which the Board of Education barely funded.
+The decision was indicative of the larger issue of racism that was extremely prevalent after the Civil War.
+Black facilities that were supposedly the same quality as white facilities were often kept in poorer conditions and were frequently difficult or even impossible to access.
+This would also trickle into Black schools in the country, which the Board of Education barely funded.

 The words “separate but equal” would ring in the ears of American citizens for generations until 1954.
 In the early 1950s, the National Association for the Advancement of Colored People (NAACP) was tirelessly filing lawsuits in order to eradicate segregation laws in public schools across the country.
 Their most famous case came to them after Oliver Brown filed a lawsuit against the Board of Education in Topeka, Kansas in 1951.